 Safeguard Checks

-Every call topublishForwardRound() passes through four sequential validation checks.
-If any check fails, the entire update is rejected and the previous price remains in effect.
+Every call topublishRound() first parses the Pyth update bytes onchain via IPyth.parsePriceFeedUpdates, stores the verified spot as lastPublishedSpot[pairId], then runs four sequential validation checks against each per-tenor forward in the same transaction.
+If any check fails, the entire update is rejected and the previous prices remain in effect.

 1. Spacing Check